 Firstly you will be asked to do a test that contains some maths and science items.
 The test will last an hour and a half with a short break in the middle.
-After the test, you will be asked to fill out a questionnaire, which asks some questions about you, what you think about school and, in particular, what you think about maths and science.
+After the test, you will be asked to fill out a questionnaire, which asks some questions about you, what you think about school and what you think about maths and science as well your experiences of bullying behaviour.
 It will take about 30 minutes to fill out the questionnaire.
 Altogether, it will take about two-and-a-half hours to complete the test and the questionnaire, including breaks.